-Companies looking to implement Workday for the first time or add new applications to their existing Workday system do so to streamline their current business operations, optimize Human Resources (HR) system, and find more efficient ways to extend Workday functionality across teams and areas of the organization.
+Companies looking to implement Workday for the first time or add new applications to their existing Workday system do so to streamline their current business operations, optimize functionality across their Human Resources (HR) system, and find more efficient ways to extend Workday functionality across teams.

-Read on to learn more about Workday implementation processes, as well as where our team of expert Workday consultants can fit in your organization.
+Read on to learn more about making the most out of your Workday investment and where our team of expert Workday consultants can fit in your organization.

 What is Workday Implementation?

-Workday implementation teams can deploy the full suite of Workday applications, including Human Capital Management (HCM), Financials, Recruiting, Time Tracking, and Payroll, or roll out one module or a handful of applications as needed.
+Workday implementation teams can deploy the full suite of Workday applications, including Workday Human Capital Management (HCM), Workday Financial Management, Recruiting, Time Tracking, and Payroll, or roll out one module or a handful of applications as needed.

 And, when it comes to implementing new Workday modules, applications, or tools across your organization, outlining a well-defined deployment plan with multiple phases to meet your needs is critical to your success.